Raphael-johanne/lizy/README.md

 DESCRIPTION
 -----------

-A little PIM really fast in I/O treatment.
+A PIM really fast in I/O treatment.
 Just one channel for the moment, but more will come soon.

 GENERALITY
 -----------